MarkDeLaFleur/html-mxt/README.md

 next I'll add my simple blob detector to modules and see what that fucks up.
 @techstark/opencv-js and simpleblobdetector loaded  just peachy and npm run dev was fine. going to commit again.

+so far so good but have the pnpm no-frozen-lockfile still in place